 "We want the governor to step up and say unless the federal system can get to where the refugees are fully vetted and we know who is coming from where, we just don't want to open our door to refugees from the most dangerous spot in the world," Thomas said.
 "We just don't want the governor blindly following that guy."

 Last week, Bullock's office spoke with representatives from Homeland Security about the protocols for refugee placement.
 Homeland Security and the State Department sent Bullock a letter detailing the security vetting process for refugees, especially those from Syria.

 The letter says the process is "extraordinarily thorough and comprehensive" and the "most robust screening process for any category of individuals seeking admission into the U.S."

 Bullock said previously the safety of Montanans is his “top priority" and said he would review the federal screening process.

-Katherine Quittenton, the state refugee coordinator, said Tuesday that no Syrians had requested to be placed in Montana.
+Montana's state refugee coordinator, Katherine Quittenton, said Tuesday that no Syrians had requested to be placed in Montana.

 "Certainly that's a starting point for what needs to be done," Thomas said.
 "Being careful and cautious at this point is the only thing we can do," he said.